Tips for making open access books

 "Because the budget we had available was on the low side for the publisher, as editors we made a trade-off: we gave up the right of all authors to receive a complimentary copy of the book.
 However, we only discovered this at a very late stage (due to a miscommunication with the publisher).
 I still think 10,000 Euros is a realistic amount, but I would advise future applicants to pay close attention to the small print."

-One Leiden academic had published a book with Amsterdam University Press which is still in demand, but has been out-of-print and sold out for a long time.
-The authors decided they would like to provide long-term digital access so that it could more easily be found and read.
+Annemieke van Drenth is Assistant Professor at Education and Child Studies in the Faculty of Social and Behavioural Sciences.
+In 1999 she and Francisca de Haan published The Rise of Caring Power.
+Elizabeth Fry and Josephine Butler in Britain and the Netherlands with Amsterdam University Press.
+The book is still in demand, but has been out-of-print and sold out for a long time.
+The authors decided they would like to provide long-term digital access so that it could more easily be found and read; this is of particular importance as the authors are currently working on a new publication that refers to this book.

-According to the publisher, there is no longer a rights claim on the book so the authors are free to put the book online.
-The problem, however, is that neither the publisher nor the authors had a digital file of the work.
+According to the publisher, they no longer had a rights claim on the book so the authors were free to put the book online.
+The problem, however, was that neither the publisher nor the authors had a digital file of the work.
+The publisher suggested a solution: “to get hold of a printed copy […] and give it to the University Libraries, Leiden," then to "[…] cut it up and scan the sheets," adding that, "You do not have to ask permission from Amsterdam University Press for that.”

-Very recently Leiden University Libraries has started offering a scan-on-demand service.
+Very recently, Leiden University Libraries started offering a scan-on-demand service.
 Normally this service is used by researchers who wish to perform data- & text-mining on a document.
-Some costs are involved for the digitization but luckily the authors, in this case, could find a budget to pay the cost of the digitization firm.
+By coincidence, a number of works were ready for digitization for that purpose and so Annemieke's book, The Rise of Caring Power, could be added to this batch.
+Some costs were necessary to pay the digitization company, but luckily the authors found some budget to pay this fee.

-A metadata record has already been registered in the Leiden Current Research Information System (LUCRIS) and the Leiden Repository Scholarly Publications and once the files are received, this digitized version will be uploaded.
-The book will be visible worldwide from the Leiden repository in all kinds of international networks and also, for instance, in Google Scholar.
-Moreover, the book will receive a unique, persistent URL and is digitally archived at the Royal (National) Library of the Netherlands, so that it remains permanently accessible and can be easily cited.
+A metadata record had already been registered in the Leiden Current Research Information System (LUCRIS) and once the files were received, the digitized version could easily be uploaded into the Leiden Repository Scholarly Publications.
+The book is now visible worldwide from the Leiden Repository in all kinds of international networks and also, for instance, in Google Scholar.
+Moreover, the book has received a unique, persistent URL and is digitally archived at the Royal (National) Library of the Netherlands, so that it remains permanently accessible and can be easily cited.

 In 2011, Bernard Wood published the two-volume Encyclopedia of Human Evolution with Wiley.
 While there is a companion website, www.woodhumanevolution.com, only additional references and updates from this comprehensive encyclopedia are currently freely available and not the content itself.